emacs-helm/helm-dictionary/README.md

 helm-dictionary
 ===============

-This helm source can be used to look-up words in local (offline) dictionaries.
+This helm source can be used to look up words in local (offline) dictionaries.
 It also provides short-cuts for various online dictionaries, which is useful in situations where the local dictionary doesn't have an entry for a word.

 Dictionaries are available for a variety of language pairs; see below.